 Spices: Garlic powder and paprika.
 Make sure they are fresh!
 A stale spice can easily ruin a dish.

 Pork rinds: Use plain pork rinds and process them into crumbs in your food processor.

 Grated Parmesan: Make sure you use finely grated parmesan and not coarsely shredded.

 Shrimp: Raw jumbo shrimp (21-25 per lb.), peeled and deveined.
 The tails can be on or off – it doesn’t matter.
-Here are some good tips for eating seafood in a healthy way.
+Here are some good tips for finding sustainable seafood.